Keeping Your Bones Strong and Healthy as You Age

 Include plenty of calcium in your diet

-Getting the required amount of calcium from your non dairy sources is much easier than you might think.
+Getting the required amount of calcium from non dairy sources is much easier than you might think.
 Keep reading for a green, vegan, superfood smoothie recipe that has twice as much calcium as an 8 oz. glass of cow’s milk.

 Get plenty of Vitamin D with Vitamin K